What Top Gummy Brands Won't Tell You About Manufacturing

-Walk into any pharmacy or health food store, and you'll see rows of colorful gummy vitamins competing for attention.
-Clever packaging, appealing flavors, celebrity endorsements-that's what catches your eye.
-But after two decades in supplement manufacturing, I can tell you the real story happens in places consumers never see: climate-controlled production suites, stability chambers, and formulation labs where the difference between a mediocre gummy and an exceptional one is decided.
+Rows of colorful gummy vitamins line pharmacy shelves.
+The packaging grabs you, the flavors sound good, the endorsements seem convincing.
+But after two decades in supplement manufacturing, I know the real story happens in places consumers never see: climate-controlled production suites, stability chambers, and formulation labs where the difference between a mediocre gummy and an exceptional one is decided.

-In 2023, something interesting happened.
+In 2023, the landscape shifted.
 The gummy brands that pulled ahead weren't just outspending competitors on marketing.
 They were quietly solving technical problems that would make most formulators lose sleep.
 And these manufacturing breakthroughs?
 They're worth understanding, whether you're launching a brand or just wondering why some gummies turn into rocks after six months while others stay perfect.

 The Problem Most People Don't Know Exists